 In the episode #13, dedicated to a chapter of the book called Patchouli, we look at how young people who grew up under the shadow of an atomic explosion mushroom turned their fears and anxieties into hope and sensitivity.

-Episode 11 220: The electricity powered baby boomers wish to change the world.
-Grupa 220 was a first Yugoslav rock group that recorded an LP of their own songs.
-They took their name from the voltage they were pluging their amps and instruments in.
-In this episode I wish to thank all those glorious kids who composed songs that bellied belief that it is at all possible to compose songs of eternal youth.
+Episode 11 220: The electricity-powered baby boomers wish to change the world.
+Grupa 220 was the first Yugoslav rock group that recorded an LP of their own songs.
+They took their name from the voltage they were plugging their amps and instruments in.
+In this episode, I wish to thank all those glorious kids who composed songs that bellied the belief that it is at all possible to compose songs of eternal youth.
 Yet, it did happen and most of these songs will live long after their composers will not be around anymore.
-Electrical instruments were kind of novelty at the time I got to this world and were dominating the world by the time I became teenager.
+Electrical instruments were a kind of novelty at the time I got to this world and were dominating the world by the time I became a teenager.
 First, I tell a story of when I tried playing in a band.
-Now, that was an experience of unbelivable beauty, possibly decisive in turning me into a life long music fan.
-The feeling of floating together brought me, together with my friends, somewhere else – there where the life was at its purest.
-I glimpsed into that beauty by listening my friends rehearse well before that, and was able to emotionally follow their flow as they played.
+Now, that was an experience of unbelievable beauty, possibly decisive in turning me into a lifelong music fan.
+The feeling of floating together brought me, together with my friends, somewhere else – there where life was at its purest.
+I glimpsed into that beauty by listening to my friends rehearse well before that and was able to emotionally follow their flow as they played.
 Playing together with them, that was really special.
-Once I told my listeners that story, I played rock hits that stayed out of time; the most beautiful melodies I could recall to have hear while growing up.
-My DJing was a sheer gesture of thankfulnes to all those kids floating on the magic carpet of their joint emotions.
-Long live rock and roll and god save its it’s electric soul!
+Once I told my listeners that story, I played rock hits that stayed out of time; the most beautiful melodies I could recall having heard while growing up.
+My DJing was a sheer gesture of thankfulness to all those kids floating on the magic carpet of their joint emotions.
+Long live rock and roll and god save it its electric soul!

 I hope this picture of myself and Bota (to my left, i.e. to your right) at Džamija approx. 1976, close to our high school, shows how much we were part of the rock culture.
 Not only it is visible here, it is almost palpable.
 I sewed the round yellow Woodstock patch onto my jeans jacket myself.
 The photo was taken by Leo Knežić and we are apparently watching someone playing guitar.